NixOS/rfcs/rfcs/0137-nix-language-version.md

    </details>

-1. The Nix language evaluator provides a command to output the latest Nix language version.
+1. The Nix language evaluator provides a command to output the most recent Nix language version.
    This command provides options to list all Nix language versions supported by the evaluator.

    <details><summary>Arguments</summary>